eric-rudolph/mechanical-engineering/README.md

 # mechanical-engineering
-A collection of mechanical engineering calculations in Python
+A collection of mechanical engineering calculations in Python.
+Most of these are notebook calculations.